jasonshortphd/IdleBot/README.md

 Guild quest is literally ALL idle.
 Runescape Idle is very different.
 You have to focus on talents and energy and lots of quests to do while waiting.

+After playing with Runescape Idle for a couple days they have a nice storyline, and a prestige mechanic that works.
+The leveling up of so many skills seems a bit overkill, but it works in their context.
+The UI is simply, and I can imagine that all the locations will get to be a bit difficult to manager after a while.
+The quest progress is your navigation mechanic.
+You go there and see what needs to be done, and then click GO to launch directly to that spot.
+Combat is also different.
+You lose health and sort of have to pay attention to when to use your powerups to win boss battles.
+The idle part is inbetween bosses, as each boss battle can only be triggered by a human.